New scholarships launched for Olympiad medallists to study at Cambridge

 The BIG Scholars’ programme, developed and led by GTF, finds and nurtures talented young people – particularly those from disadvantaged backgrounds – and supports them to undertake an undergraduate degree at St John’s and other top colleges and universities.

-Dr Matthias Dörrzapf, Director of Scholarships and International Programmes and Fellow of St John’s College, said: “These truly amazing scholarships are a fantastic opportunity and will be transformative for all of its scholars.
+Dr Matthias Dörrzapf, Director of Studies in Mathematics and Fellow of St John’s College, said: “These truly amazing scholarships are a fantastic opportunity and will be transformative for all of its scholars.
 We are so excited and proud to be part of this initiative.”

 Patrick Gaule and Ruchir Agarwal, co-founders of the GTF, said: “St John’s College combines intellectual rigor with genuine care – an exceptional environment to shape the world’s next generation of math and science leaders.